sriup/generic_automation_framework/ReadMe.md

 <details>
     <summary>Multi-Factor Authentication (MFA)</summary>
-This framework provides the option of handling Multi-Factor Authentication (MFA) using Google Authenticator.
+This genericframework provides the option of handling Multi-Factor Authentication (MFA) using Google Authenticator.
 Please use the below steps to enable this feature.

 1. Generate Secret Key - Generate the secret key in your UAT
 2. Encrypt the secret key - Run the [Encrypt](src/test/java/unittests/encryption/Encrypt.java) to encrypt the secret key
 3. Get the Google authentication token - Run the [GAuthToken](src/test/java/unittests/encryption/GAuthToken.java) file to get the Google authentication token
-Note: The framework provides the option to get the Google authentication token using the secret key.
+Note: The genericframework provides the option to get the Google authentication token using the secret key.
 However, this is not recommended as the secret key is not secure.
 </details>

 <details>
     <summary>Generate Fake Data</summary>
-This framework provides the option of generating fake data.
+This genericframework provides the option of generating fake data.
 This will help in automating the test cases.
 The fake data will be generated using the Faker library.

 </details>

 <details>
 <summary>Dynamic WebDriver Downloading</summary>
-This framework will download the latest version of the WebDriver, if the latest version of the WebDriver is not available in the local machine.
-The framework doesn't rely on the WebDriverManager as there are few instances either the versions of the WebDriver are not available or the WebDriverManager is down.
+This genericframework will download the latest version of the WebDriver, if the latest version of the WebDriver is not available in the local machine.
+The genericframework doesn't rely on the WebDriverManager as there are few instances either the versions of the WebDriver are not available or the WebDriverManager is down.
-Note: The framework will be updated to leverage the Selenium 4 features in future to deal with the WebDrivers.
+Note: The genericframework will be updated to leverage the Selenium 4 features in future to deal with the WebDrivers.
 </details>

 ## Folder Structure ##